Good Deeds: Plot

-Wesley Deeds (Tyler Perry) is the CEO of the family-owned Deeds Corporation.
-Although he is incredibly wealthy, he has little in the sense of freedom and has come to adapt to a certain predictable lifestyle noted by his fiancée Natalie (Gabrielle Union).
-One day before work, Wesley picks up his younger brother Walter (Brian J. White), who lost his driver's license after a string of DUIs.
-They have lunch with their mother, the respectable Wilimena Deeds (Phylicia Rashad), who later meets with Natalie, Natalie's mother, and Natalie's best friend Heidi (Rebecca Romijn) at the bridal shop.
+Wesley Deeds is the CEO of the family-owned Deeds Corporation.
+Although he is incredibly wealthy, he has little in the sense of freedom and has come to adapt to a certain predictable lifestyle noted by his fiancée Natalie.
+One day before work, Wesley picks up his younger brother Walter, who lost his driver's license after a string of DUIs.
+They have lunch with their mother, the respectable Wilimena Deeds, who later meets with Natalie, Natalie's mother, and Natalie's best friend Heidi at the bridal shop.
 The two mothers urge Natalie to think about her future with Wesley, specifically children.

-On the impoverished side of town, Lindsey Wakefield (Thandiwe Newton), a single mother and janitor for the Deeds Corporation, finds out from her building superintendent Milton (Tom Thon) she will be evicted by her landlady if she doesn't pay her bills soon.
-Lindsey rushes to pick up her check from work and ends up parking in Wesley's reserved spot, leaving her six-year-old daughter Ariel (Jordenn Thompson) in the car.
+On the impoverished side of town, Lindsey Wakefield, a single mother and janitor for the Deeds Corporation, finds out from her building superintendent Milton she will be evicted by her landlady if she doesn't pay her bills soon.
+Lindsey rushes to pick up her check from work and ends up parking in Wesley's reserved spot, leaving her six-year-old daughter Ariel in the car.
 Wesley and Walter find Ariel who is too shy and scared to speak to them.
 Lindsay finds out from her boss that the IRS is holding most of her pay for the next six months, forcing her to take on the night shift to make up for the lost income.
 She returns to find her car towed and argues with Wesley and Walter.
 Wesley takes pity on Ariel and decides to let them have their car back.
-Lindsey takes Ariel to school while Wesley has a meeting with his co-worker and best friend, John (Eddie Cibrian), over acquiring a company Wesley's father has been competing against for years.
+Lindsey takes Ariel to school while Wesley has a meeting with his co-worker and best friend, John, over acquiring a company Wesley's father has been competing against for years.